What We Believe

 - Create accessible, courageous, and innovative welcome to people who might find a sense of belonging and a spiritual home with us.

-This list was developed by the Board of the First Unitarian Society of Milwaukee, based on input from church members, in Fall 2017.
+These Ends Statements were developed by the Board of the First Unitarian Society of Milwaukee, based on input from church members, in Fall 2017.

 At the heart of First Church, we value: